suliman-99/Production-lines/CONTRIBUTING.md

 <!--
     Do a search and replace with your text editor for the following:
         `sulimanawadstudy@gmail.com`,
-        `Open Source Projects Template`,
+        `Production lines`,
 -->
-# Contributing to Open Source Projects Template
+# Contributing to Production lines

-Thank you for your interest in contributing to Open Source Projects Template We welcome contributions from anyone, regardless of their level of experience or expertise.
+Thank you for your interest in contributing to Production lines We welcome contributions from anyone, regardless of their level of experience or expertise.

 ## Getting Started